-When you are using an AC power adapter, Power4 Gear will switch between three modes in the AC power mode segment.
-When you remove the AC adapter, Power4 Gear will switch between seven modes in the battery (DC) mode segment.
-When you remove or apply the AC adapter, Power4 Gear will automatically shift you up or down into the proper mode segment (AC or DC).
+When you are using an AC adapter, Power4 Gear will switch between two modes in the AC mode segment.
+When you remove the AC adapter, Power4 Gear will switch between three modes in the battery mode segment.
+When you remove or apply the AC adapter, Power4 Gear will automatically shift you up or down into the proper mode segment (AC or battery).